wbjacks/voter-guides/_posts/2024-11-02-november-2024-general-election.md

 ### N: Create Fund to Support First Responder Students
 {% include weak-yes.html content="Probably meaningless, but it can't hurt!" %}

+  - Does nothing unless private donors actually fund... the fund
+  - But maybe they will, so why not?

 ### O: Support Reproductive Health
 {% include strong-yes.html content="I mean sure yeah" %}